THE

 Have you ever asked yourself the question “How do I prepare for the end of life?”
 The chances are if you live in a developed Western society that you haven’t, yet as David Sunderland writes in his book “A small amount of preparation for death and dying can make a big difference for both your peace of mind as well as those close to you.”
 Reading this book will help you prepare, but you will also find much more to fascinate and intrigue you around the wider question of loss.
 Whatever death and loss may be, they’re not boring.

-Richard Smith, former editor, BMJ, and cochair of the Lancet Commission on the Value of Death
+and cochair of the Lancet Commission on the Value of Death